 LIVESTRONG COMMUNITY IMPACT PROJECT

-The LIVESTRONG Community Impact Project (CIP) replicates programs that have demonstrated success in supporting people affected by cancer within one city, state or region of the United States.
-Using replicable programs that are proven to be effective has allowed us to eliminate the cost of developing new programs and allows for more immediate implementation of programs to help cancer survivors and their families.
+The LIVESTRONG Foundation’s Community Impact Project (CIP) replicates programs that have demonstrated success in supporting people affected by cancer within one city, state or region of the United States.
+Since its inception the CIP has replicated nine programs in more than 300 communities, serving tens of thousands of survivors in the process.
+Using replicable programs with proven success, has allowed us to eliminate the cost of developing new programs and allows more immediate implementation of programs to help cancer survivors, their families and health care professionals.

 The Community Impact Project involves three primary phases.

 Organizations apply to have their programs replicated across the United States through the Community Impact Project; selected programs are funded through the E. Lee Walker Award for national expansion.
 After sorting through dozens of program applications, the LIVESTRONG Foundation has selected three programs as our 2014 Model Programs for national replication through the CIP.

 The 2014 E. Lee Walker Awarded Model Programs are: